Montgomeryshire: Geography

-The area of what was Montogmeryshire was almost wholly mountainous, although there are some fertile valleys in the east.
+The area of what was Montgomeryshire was almost wholly mountainous, although there are some fertile valleys in the east.
 The highest point (county top) was Moel Sych at 826.7 m, whose summit lies at the triple county boundary point of Montgomeryshire, Denbighshire and Merionethshire in the Berwyn Mountains.
 The county top of Denbighshire, Cadair Berwyn at 832 m, was less than a kilometre away.
 Its main rivers were the River Severn (which flows east into Shropshire) and the River Dyfi (which flows west into the Irish Sea).
 The reservoir Lake Vyrnwy was built and supplies Liverpool.

 The main towns were Machynlleth, Llanidloes, Montgomery, Newtown and Welshpool.
 The main industries were agriculture (mainly hill farming) and tourism, though there was also some forestry and light manufacturing.
 The population density was highest near the border with England and along the Severn valley.
 The county was closely linked to Shropshire, with many essential services for Montgomeryshire residents being located in the more densely populated town of Shrewsbury, such as acute health services at the Royal Shrewsbury Hospital.

 The county flower of Montgomeryshire remains the Spergula arvensis (also called "corn spurrey").
 The shire forms a vice-county for wildlife recording.